Interstate 81: Frustrations and Solutions

 "We're certainly aware of the increased traffic, both cars and trucks," said Ken Slack with the Staunton district of VDOT.
 "Over the past several years, we've been putting more and more focus on our response to incidents on the interstate, working with state police, fire and rescue, to get travel lanes open as quickly as possible when there is an accident or a disabled vehicle or something of that nature."

-But the issues surrounding I-81 are also catching the attention of elected leaders.
+But the issues surrounding I-81 are also

 Delegate Steve Landes, representing the 25th district in the Virginia House, said talks about improving the interstate are gaining traction in the General Assembly.